digitalbazaar/jsonld.js/README.md

     make test JSONLD_TEST_SUITE={PATH_TO_YOUR_JSON_LD_ORG}/test-suite}

+The standard tests will run node and browser tests.
+Just one type can also be run:

+    make test-node
+    make test-browser

-Code coverage output can be generated in `coverage.html`:
+Code coverage of node tests can be generated in `coverage/`:

-    make test-cov
+    make test-coverage

 The Mocha output reporter can be changed to min, dot, list, nyan, etc: